jhb123/crosswordScan/README.md

 crosswordScan is a python tool for extracting a crossword from an image.
 This is a very early version of the tool and not all of the core functionality is implemented yet.

-Brought to you by the Crossword Scan Gang
+Brought to you by the Crossword Scan Team.

 ## Pipeline